 Generally a visa should not be issued at the border to a third country national who is subject to prior consultation.
-In some cases it is, however, decided to issue a visa with limited territorial validity at the border, e.g. to a seafarer who has been recruited with short notice and who is of a nationality for whom prior consultation is required.
+In some cases, however, it may be decided to issue a visa with limited territorial validity at the border, e.g. to a seafarer who has been recruited with short notice and who is of a nationality for whom prior consultation is required.